 Happy Skate – bOards and More on Tontine Street

 Happy Skate is a new shop on Tontine Street in Folkestone.
 It’s grown from a market stall run by Dan Joyce on the Harbour Arm.
-Dan, a film-maker, moved to Folkestone a couple of years ago, and with skating in his bones, has launched a new business to combat Covid 19.
+Dan, a film-maker, moved to Folkestone a couple of years ago, and with skating in his bones, has launched a new business.
 Folkelife wanted to find out more.

 “I’d been in Folkestone for about a year and, being a skater, had met with various people connected to that scene.
 I said ‘what we need is a skate shop’ and happened to be talking to the right people who could help make that happen.
 There’s a lot of creativity behind skating, and a lot of DIY too.
 So I wanted to create a shop that not only sells skateboards but is about the whole creative process behind skateboarding.
 I want to encourage you to search out your own path and create your own fun from what you have, the whole DIY ethos.”

 “Alex Frost, project officer of F51, the new multi-storey skate park, and I worked together to put on Pier Pressure.
 This was a skating event on the Harbour Arm in October 2019.
 We wanted to build some momentum before the skate park opens, but sadly, Covid struck.
-Even so, when Lockdown 1 happened in the spring, my work as a film-maker dried up.
+Even so, when Lockdown 1 happened, my work as a film-maker dried up.
 I started thinking about the shop idea and making some stock for people to buy.”

-“When the Harbour Arm Marketplace opened up in the summer, it was a sensible place for people to shop in the open air, and socially distanced etc. So I had a stall there and did really well.
+“When the Harbour Arm Marketplace opened up after Lockdown, it was a sensible place for people to shop in the open air, and socially distanced, etc. So I had a stall there and did really well.
 I got to know other traders there and we’re all in the same boat.
-We need an indoor space to sell our stuff.
+But we need an indoor space to sell our stuff.
 So, we’ve now started working together out of the shop on Tontine Street to help support each other.

 moving to folkestone